wit0k/dw/README.md

   --download            Download loaded or crawled URLs -z, --zip             Compress all downloaded files, or files from input
-                        folder (If not zipped already) --limit-archive-items MAX_FILE_COUNT_PER_ARCHIVE
+                        folder (If not zipped already) --no-mime, -nm        Compress all downloaded files, or files from input folder (If not zipped already) --limit-archive-items MAX_FILE_COUNT_PER_ARCHIVE
                         Sets the limit of files per archive (Default: 9).
 [0 = Unlimited]